- Download our Moving to Seoul Guide (PDF)

-Expats just arriving in Seoul may struggle to see why someone would want to leave the city over a weekend.
-With such a variety of trendy cafés, shows, eateries, and cultural events, Seoul certainly is a city that can keep any expat satisfied.
+Expats just arriving in Seoul may struggle to see why someone would want to leave the city.
+With such a variety of trendy cafés, shows, eateries, and cultural events, Seoul can certainly keep any expat satisfied.

-However, the thrill of exploring local neighbourhoods may subside after a while.
-Expats could find themselves then needing a break from the crowded streets and air pollution that comes with living in the city.
+That said, the thrill of exploring local neighbourhoods may subside after a while.
+Expats could find themselves needing a break from the crowded streets and air pollution that comes with living in the city.

 Luckily, heading out of Seoul for the weekend is easier than ever due to South Korea's many transportation options.
-The country is well connected with buses, trains, and high-speed trains.
-This makes it possible for visitors to cross the country from one side to the other in as little as three-and-a-half hours.
+The country is well connected with buses, trains, and high-speed trains, making it possible for visitors to cross the country in as little as three-and-a-half hours.
 Without much effort, expats can visit beaches, traditional cities, or even Japan.

 Weekend breaks from Seoul

-Travellers on a budget can get to Busan by taking an inter-city bus.
-There are various buses to choose from with the most expensive being the new ‘premium buses’.
-However, even the most expensive bus ticket is still cheaper than the high-speed train, which takes less than three hours to get to Busan.
-Buses typically depart from Gyeongbu Bus Terminal.
-The trip takes about five hours with stops along the way.
+Those travelling on a budget can get to Busan by taking an inter-city bus.
+There are various buses to choose from with the most expensive being the ‘premium buses’.
+That said, even the most expensive bus ticket is still cheaper than the high-speed train, which takes less than three hours to get to Busan.
+Buses typically depart from Gyeongbu Bus Terminal and the trip takes about five hours, with stops along the way.

-Top expat destinations in Busan include Gwangalli and Haeundae beach.
-The aquarium at Haeundae beach is a great spot for expats travelling with children.
-Expats looking for cultural experiences can visit Haedong Yonggungsa – the only seaside temple in Korea, and Gamcheon cultural village.
-Food-driven travellers need to stop at the Gukje Market for a true taste of Korean street food, or the Jagalchi Market to experience seafood Korean style.
+Top expat destinations in Busan include Gwangalli and Haeundae beach, with the aquarium at Haeundae beach being a great spot for expats travelling with children.
+Expats looking for cultural experiences can visit Haedong Yonggungsa, the only seaside temple in Korea, and Gamcheon cultural village.
+Food-driven travellers should definitely stop at the Gukje Market for a true taste of Korean street food, or the Jagalchi Market to experience seafood Korean style.

-Expats hoping to learn about South Korea’s history will find the ancient capital, Gyeongju, fascinating.
-A day trip to Gyeongju will allow expats to learn about the cultures and traditions of the ancient Silla Kingdom.
-It’s also a great trip for someone who simply wants to unwind and escape the skyscrapers and noise of the larger South Korean cities.
+Expats hoping to learn about South Korean history will find the ancient capital, Gyeongju, fascinating.
+A day trip to Gyeongju will allow expats to learn about the cultures and traditions of the ancient Silla Kingdom, as well as it being a great getaway for those wanting to unwind and escape the skyscrapers and noise of the larger South Korean cities.